Survey finds broad discontent in World Cup host Brazil

 Under half, or 48 percent, of Brazilians said they believe Rousseff is exerting a "good influence" on Brazil and 52 percent described her influence as "bad".
 Her marks were particularly poor on her handling of corruption and crime although they were slightly higher among lower-income groups, her political base.

-Still, 51 percent of respondents said they had a favorable view of Rousseff, much higher than the result for her two likely election opponents.
-Just 27 percent had a favorable view of Aecio Neves of the Brazilian Social Democracy Party, and 24 percent responded favorably to Eduardo Campos, of the Brazilian Socialist Party.
+Still, 51 percent of respondents said they had a favourable view of Rousseff, much higher than the result for her two likely election opponents.
+Just 27 percent had a favourable view of Aecio Neves of the Brazilian Social Democracy Party, and 24 percent responded favourably to Eduardo Campos, of the Brazilian Socialist Party.

 The Pew survey was based on 1,003 interviews done with adults 18 and older between April 10 and 30, nationwide.
 It has a margin of error 3.8 percentage points either way.